Using an employer of record in Indonesia

 - Outsourcing employment contract: If an organization outsources work to a third-party service provider, a contract may be established between the organization and the individual worker.

-- Part-time employment contract: The terms and remuneration are agreed between the employer and the employee.
+- Part-time employment contract: The terms and remuneration are agreed in writing between the employer and the employee.

 According to Indonesiaโs Labor Code Article 51, permanent and fixed-term employment contracts can be oral or written.
 However, we recommend getting both parties to sign a written agreement, regardless of local law.
 This reduces risk and uncertainty.